 A 2012 report published in the Journal of the American Medical Association explains that treatment of spider veins and other venous conditions can range from conservative (medications, compression stockings, lifestyle changes) to minimally invasive (sclerotherapy or endoluminal ablation), invasive (surgical techniques), and hybrid (combination of one or more therapy options).
-Many websites and blogs suggest DIY remedies that instruct people how they can remove spider veins themselves by applying substances such as apple cider vinegar or witch hazel.
-However, it’s important to remember that while these suggested at-home treatments to get rid of spider veins may seem easier and cheaper than seeing a professional, they are almost never effective.
-What you can do at home, though, is help to prevent the future development of spider veins by making healthy lifestyle modifications.
-These include smoking cessation, weight management, and the use of compression stockings.
+There are unfortunately no at-home therapies that are effective for treating dilated blood vessels.
+What you can do at home, though, is try to reduce the future development of spider veins or the worsening of existing telangiectasias by making healthy lifestyle modifications.
+These include smoking cessation, frequent position changes, and the diligent use of compression stockings.
 You may be able to prevent the development of new spider veins by making certain lifestyle modifications, but seeking professional help from a dermatologist is the only surefire way to reduce the appearance of existing spider veins.
 There are a number of cosmetic treatment options that can help to minimize or even eliminate spider veins, with the two main techniques being sclerotherapy and vascular laser ablation.

 Spider Vein Treatment Options